Issac567/PIC_Bootloader/B4J-BootloaderUploaderBluetoothHC05/README.md

+# Use the Beta B4J 2 in 1 package not this.
 # PIC B4J Uploader (HC-05 SSP Bluetooth)

 This project provides software support for **HC-05 Bluetooth modules**, enabling easy communication with microcontrollers or PCs.
 The software will allow users to send and receive data over Bluetooth using the **Serial Port Profile (SPP)**.